QiaoNPC/qiaonpc.github.io/content/post/MCC-2024/index.md

      - `changelog.md`, `secret/login.html`, `xmlrpc.php`, and `wp-admin.php`.
    - Tried logging into WordPress admin and the secret login page using the credentials from the PCAP file, but it didn’t work.
    - Attempted SQL injection on the login pages, but it was unsuccessful.
-   - Tried exploiting `xmlrpc.php`, but that also failed.
+   - Tried exploiting xmlrpc.php, but that also failed.

       ![Feroxbuster](feroxbuster.png)

 5. **Reviewing Changelog for CUPS Vulnerabilities**:
    - A hint pointed us back to the `changelog.md` file.
-   - Inside, we found that CUPS (Common Unix Printing System) had 4 CVEs related to it, which might be exploitable.
+   - Inside, we found that `CUPS` (Common Unix Printing System) had 4 CVEs related to it, which might be exploitable.